-Test administrators who have been assigned to administer certain accommodations (listed on page 85 in Appendix C) are required to sign an MCAS Nondisclosure Acknowledgment form before administering the test.
+Test administrators who have been assigned to administer certain accommodations (listed on page 91 in Appendix C) are required to sign an MCAS Nondisclosure Acknowledgment form before administering the test.
 The training session may be a convenient time to have these test administrators sign the form, but it can be done any time before testing.
-A new nondisclosure form is required for each administration (e.g., someone administering the February High School Science tests and March retests would sign two forms) but one form covers a whole administration (e.g., one form covers the March retests, both ELA and Math).
-The nondisclosure acknowledgment form can be found in Appendix E of this manual and at www.doe.mass.edu/mcas/testadmin/retest/forms.
+Nondisclosure forms must be signed every year, but test administrators must only sign the form once for the spring administration (e.g., someone who signs the form before administering ELA tests does not need to sign another form before administering Mathematics or STE tests).
+The nondisclosure acknowledgment form can be found in Appendix E of this manual and at www.doe.mass.edu/mcas/testadmin/forms.